cliff-rosenberg/cliff-rosenberg/README.md

 ### What I'm currently focusing on:

-I'm currently working with Node for JavaScript backend development.
+I'm currently working with MongoDB and React for JavaScript application development.

 ## Personal info: